The National Parcs: Style

 Their method then, consisted of audio-video sampling the three men’s interactions with nature; throwing sticks or stones together, the splash of a canoe paddle, the motor of an ATV.
 Cameron then separated the sounds from the video, so that Lettelier and Miller could manipulate them.
-They chose to leave them as raw as possible so that they would take on a percussive quality, then, a beat was added, and then the lyrics.
+They intentionally left the recordings minimally processed to preserve their percussive texture; then, a beat was added, and then the lyrics.

 The visual element was always present to remind them of where the sounds came from, and the videos of the songs, inspired by early National Film Board nature documentaries, more than music videos are “art videos.”
 While the visual element is at the genesis of their sound, and the band features special visual spectacles in their live performances, their songs make sense and are perfectly listenable when played on their own without the visuals.

 Critical acclaim

 Since their debut at the Musée d’art contemporain de Montréal in November 2007, they were received with much acclaim from the artistic community.
 Their debut was so successful that the Musée d’art contemporain chose to feature their material during a Triennale video-music series over the summer.
 On March 1, 2008, The National Parcs were awarded a MIMI-GAMIQ prize for the artist that would benefit most of support in Quebec and Canada.
 Since then they have been touring across Canada at various folk and blues festivals.
 In September 2008, they plan to have a residency in Normandy, France at a film festival.

 Due to the nature-friendly content of their work, various unnamed environmental groups have heralded the Parcs.
 Although the appreciation for the environment is certainly there, the band members have insisted that they do not want to have the role of activists.
 They warn that in the future their material may feature less wilderness content, while still drawing upon the Canadian experience to create dance music with an international appeal.